 Intra-Corporate Transferees (ICTs) Have To Be Existing Employees Of A Company

-Under the WTO GATS, Intra-Corporate Transferees must be working for the company that is outside of Singapore for at least one year before being posted to the branch, affiliate or subsidiary here.
+Under the WTO GATS, Intra-Corporate Transferees must be working for the multinational company for at least 1 year before their posting to the Singapore branch, affiliate or subsidiary.

 ICTs Must Still Meet The Employment Pass (EP) Criteria